 - In the Add from the gallery section, type Azure AD SAML Toolkit in the search box.

-- Select Azure AD SAML Toolkit, and then add the app.
+- Select Azure AD SAML Toolkit, and then add the app and name it Edge Delta or similar.
 You may need to wait a few seconds for the app to be added to your tenant.